rogernogueraplanesas/portugal-weather-analysis/README.md

 </div>
 <br>

-### Exporting station data into QGIS
+### Exporting stations' data into QGIS
 With both tables filled out with data from the data source, there are two more key parameters missing.
 Despite having data regarding the stations and their readings, there is no column assigned to the location of the weather stations, except for the coordinates themselves.

 For this project, it is crucial to locate the stations in a specific *'concelho'* (municipality) with their respective *'dicofre'* numbers (zip code numbers).
 The final windroses will be created based on each concelho found in Portugal.
 The dicofre number is a key value for organizational purposes, as the resulting windrose files must contain the dicofre value in their name.

-QGIS is involved in the relational part where each station gets a concelho and dicofre value in function of the geocoordinates.
+QGIS is involved in the relational part, where each station gets a concelho and dicofre value as a result of their geocoordinates.

+All the data inside the stations' table is retrieved and fetched into a CSV file that will be imported into QGIS.